TumblThreeApp/TumblThree/docs/code_of_conduct.md

 For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.

-But yet if you’re being harassed, noticed someone else being harassed, or have any other concerns, please contact us immediately by sending a private message to any organisation administrator.
+But yet if you’re being harassed, noticed someone else being harassed, or have any other concerns, please contact us immediately by sending an email to one of the organisation administrators.
 Your reports will be taken seriously and will not be dismissed.
-All members, committers, and volunteers in this community are required to act according to this Code of Conduct.
+All members, contributors and volunteers in this community are required to act according to the Code of Conduct.
 These guidelines help steer our interactions and strive to keep TumblThree a positive, growing project and community, and help us provide a safe environment for everyone.